Discoloured water

 Why does our water have manganese in it?

-The water that goes through these pipes came from our Turitea Dam.
+The water that goes through these pipes comes from our Turitea Dam, or from various bores across the city.
 Manganese is a mineral that naturally occurs in rocks and soil.
-We remove almost all of it during the treatment process, but tiny amounts still get through.
+We remove almost all of it during the treatment process, but tiny amounts are dissolved and still get through.
 Over time that can build up in the pipes.
 We remove it to ensure the city’s water supply isn’t discoloured.
-The Ministry of Health has a health guide of manganese of less than 0.4mg/L. Palmerston North’s is 0.01mg/L and we test it often.